xbydsl/HS2VR/README.md

 ## What VR sets are supported?
 Anything that supports SteamVR (OpenVR) should work just fine.

+## Various ingame fluids aren't showing
+In the game settings, set the various fluid types to Simplified.
+That'll fix most, though the drip from her afterwards does not seem to work, no fix for that currently available.

 # Specific Improvements from V 0.2.0